maxibor/coGSEA_shiny/README.md

 - An [elist](http://web.mit.edu/~r/current/arch/i386_linux26/lib/R/library/limma/html/EList.html) object.
 This object is very similar to a R list.
 [Example data file](./exampleData/elist.rds)
 - A contrast matrix.
 [Example data](./exampleData/contrast.rds)

-More information about the method can be found in the [method introduction](./intro.md) and on the vignette of `coGSEA`.
+More information about the method can be found in the [method introduction](./intro.md) and in the vignette of `coGSEA`.
 ![](./images/screenshot.png)

 #### Disclaimer :